mater-hospital-dublin/MCR-UI/README.md

-Ripple IDCR Demonstrator
+Ripple IDCR UI
 =========

+This repository contains the code base for the Ripple Angular UI, which is a separate package that sits on top of the Ripple Java Middleware (Org-Ripple-Core).

 ### Requirements

 To develop and run the application locally you must have the following installed:
 * NodeJS
-* A running version of Org-Ripple-Core
+* A running version of The Ripple Middleware listening on port 19191

 ### Installation